 - On a mat, kneel upright on both knees, keeping your body as tall as possible

-- Push the glutes forward to engage the lower back
+- Push the glutes forward to engage the lower back (check out our back exercises or our back extension alternatives for more back-strengthening exercises)

 - Using your quads, pull yourself back to the starting position